 Which employees are eligible for the JobKeeper payment?

-As a minimum, an employee must have been employed by the employer on 1 March 2020 and continues to be employed by that employer, in order to be eligible for the payment.
-This means any new employees employed after 1 March 2020 are not eligible for the payment.
+As a minimum, an employee must have been employed by the employer on 1 July 2020 (including if the employee was stood down or rehired)and continues to be employed by that employer, in order to be eligible for the payment.
+This means any new employees employed after 1 July 2020 are not eligible for the payment.
+The initial reference date was 1 March 2020, however this changed on 7 August 2020 and took effect from 3 August 2020.
 Additionally, eligible employees are employees who:

 - are not in receipt of a JobKeeper Payment from another employer.